 - See a map of new cycle route (PDF 720KB).

 - View the eastern cycle route construction map (PDF 9.2MB).

 - View the western cycle route construction map (PDF 9.86MB).

-The new routes can also be used by cyclists who travel to and from the city regularly, who may not want to use Dominion Rd.
-The routes will be clearly marked through the residential streets.
+The new routes can be used by cyclists who travel to and from the city regularly, who may not want to use Dominion Rd.
+The routes are clearly marked through the residential streets.

 Cycle route improvements include: